 A chest X-ray is usually the first test used to diagnose lung cancer.
 Most lung tumours show up on X-rays as a white-grey mass.
 However, chest X-rays can't always give a definitive diagnosis so you may be referred to a specialist.

 If the CT scan shows there might be cancer in the central part of your chest, you'll have a bronchoscopy.
-This is a procedure that allows a doctor or nurse to remove a small sample of cells from inside your lungs.
+This is a procedure that allows a doctor or nurse to see inside your airways and remove a small sample of cells.

 You may also be offered a different type of biopsy.
 This may be a type of surgical biopsy such as a thoracoscopy or a mediastinoscopy, or a biopsy carried out using a needle inserted through your skin.